Willibamba/Blondie-s-Restaurant/README.md

 - **Videos folder**: Contains the video for musical entertain.

-- **style.css**: A file that contains the custom css rules for the website with desing techniques like the box-sizing, flex, text-align, font-size, color, etc.
+- **styling.css**: A file that contains the custom css settings for the web-pages with desing techniques like the box-sizing, flex, text-align, font-size, color, border, padding, etc.

 #### **requirement.txt**
 The followings are the rquired packeges needed for this app to run: